poriacodes/glasp-article/README.md

 - AI Summary: Glasp provides an AI summary feature that can be used to summarize highlighted content.

 - Share your highlights: Glasp allows its users to share their highlights on different platforms such as Twitter, Teams, and Slack.
-Thereby ensuring easy knowledge sharing and collaboration.
+This ensures easy knowledge sharing and collaboration.

 - Discover Content and People: You can discover various interesting and informative content and connect with various people via Glasp.